avinash-chouhan/seg-mentor/README.md

 especially in the ```/utils```  package.

-Beyond those, it was very useful as a headstart; we went far beyond a fork though, since we felt a better design will make this more widely and deeply useful.
+Beyond those, it was very useful as a headstart; we went far beyond a fork though, since we felt a better design will yield a repo more widely and deeply useful.
 We hope the current repo will be useful for development and research projects without serious redesign,

 An up-to-date work similar to ours is [RTSeg](https://github.com/MSiam/TFSegmentation) (see also ref. to paper below);
 Their 'SkipNet' architecture is in fact an FCN, so when they marry that to ResNet18 and Mobilenet_V1 it's similar to corresponding subset of our work.
-<br> They however use Cityscapes and differ a bit in approach to modularization and software design.
+<br> They however use Cityscapes, which takes them more towards dataset-specific issues, e.g. additional coarse labels incorporation, etc. They also differ a bit in approach to modularization and software design, hence our separate project.

-Last Year
+Many nets making progress towards high-performance high-resolution real-time segmentation were published since just an year ago, let's mention a few milestones that feel seminal to us:

+- [RealTime-FCN](http://tuprints.ulb.tu-darmstadt.de/6893/1/20171023_dissertationMariusCordts.pdf#page=115) - created as baseline for CityScapes by its main curator.
+Inception-V1 based, surpassing VGG, then improving to >70% mIoU with coarse labels and architecture augmentation ("context modules").

+- [LinkNet](https://codeac29.github.io/projects/linknet/) - >70% mIoU on CityScapes, ResNet-18 based.
+- [MobilenetV2 (+stripped DeepLabV3)](https://arxiv.org/pdf/1801.04381.pdf), see Table7 - >70% mIoU on CityScapes with ~2M params, ~3Gops.
+As efficient as it gets...

+Implementing these and more in the framework defined here is one of the next steps for this repo...

 ## Future Work

 ### Coming soon: